squirrel-forge/sass-util/README.md

 ### Sass maps

-Inside map declarations to use comma separated values wrap them in (value, value) to make them a list value, for example for font-family declarations:
+Inside map declarations to use comma or space separated, list values, wrap them in braces to make them an explicit list value, for example for font-family declarations:

 ```scss
 $map: (